 Tom Long, Detroit News: “…[Meyers] squarely faces the potential abyss of retirement that’s currently confronting tens of millions of Americans, the possible sense of empty uselessness, the loss of purpose and function.”

 It’s this last point that most interested me—the film’s setup that Ben realizes he’s missing something in life and then pulls himself out of “the potential abyss” by interning.
-However, as such opportunities aren’t something I’ve heard about before, I had to wonder how realistic this was.
+However, as these types of opportunities for finding meaning in retirement aren’t something I’ve heard about before, I had to wonder how realistic this was.

 Johnny Brayson, Bustle: “…As long as an internship doesn’t offer any kind of age restriction or college requirement, you can apply regardless of how old you are.
 A lot of companies still prefer to go with more traditional, 21-year-old interns, but more and more are accepting older people as a viable alternative.
 Especially if they happen to be Robert De Niro.”